RabbitMQ Service Bus Explained

 Admin

 The Admin section mentions the name of the person logged in as a user to the RabbitMQ server.
 The type of user is admin.
-We can also set new users mentioning username, password, and tags that is the category to which each user belongs.
+We can also set new users by mentioning username, password, and tags that is the category to which each user belongs.

-Various command to handle the RabbitMQ server:
+Various commands to handle the RabbitMQ server

 RabbitMQ stop command